 Cadence's long-lived assets consist of property, plant and equipment, and acquired intangibles.
-Acquired intangibles with definite lives are amortized on a straight-line basis over the estimated economic life of the underlying products and technologies, which range from two years to fourteen years.
+Acquired intangibles consist of acquired technology, certain contract rights, customer relationships, trademarks and trade names, capitalized software, and in-process research and development.
+These acquired intangibles are acquired through business combinations or direct purchases.
+Acquired intangibles with definite lives are amortized on a straight-line basis over the estimated economic life of the underlying products and technologies, which range from three years to fifteen years.
 Acquired intangibles with indefinite lives, or in-process technology, consists of projects that had not reached technological feasibility by the date of acquisition.
 Upon completion of the project, the assets are amortized over their estimated useful lives.
 If the project is abandoned rather than completed, the asset is written off.
 In-process technology is tested for impairment annually and as necessary if changes in facts and circumstances indicate that the assets might be impaired.